tbr0/cloud-monitoring-plugin-deploy/README.md

-An ansible playbook to install Cloud Monitoring plugins.
+An ansible playbook to install Cloud Monitoring plugins on the localhost.

 Instructions: